+ Why Your Website Has High Bounce Rates

 Simplifying your sitemap can work wonders for your bounce rates.
 Complicated navigations are one of the biggest contributors to user dissatisfaction, but if you can streamline your site structure and give your users a very clear path to any desired destination, you’ll instantly eliminate the problem.
 If you’re concerned about how your sitemap and navigation appeal to your target audience, enlist the help of some user testing to get a clearer picture.

-Many changes to your site that can decrease bounce rates have to do with the design and structure of your site, including its layout and navigation, but there are simpler strategies that can be applied to your content to get you similar results.
+Many changes to your site that can decrease bounce rates have to do with the design and structure of your site, including its layout and navigation, but there are simpler strategies that can be applied to your content writing techniques to get you similar results.

 One of the most valuable tools in your arsenal will be internal linking.
 When you write the content for a new blog post or new page on your website, look for opportunities to add hyperlinks to other pages when relevant.
 For example, if you’re writing an article on a specific type of hat, you could link to the product page for that specific hat, or a general category page that introduces hats which contains more information about the line.
 These links, when used appropriately, will attract people to venture deeper into your site to keep learning new information, giving you more opportunities to convert.